pi4-uiuc/TeamTwo/README.md

  - Maybe instead investigate the relationship between the planting chemistry and the yield.

 Data needed:
- - Crop yeild and planting density
+ - Crop yield and planting density